pu2clr/SI4844/README.md

 ## Your support is important.

 If you would like to support this library development, consider joining this project via Github.
+Alternatively, make suggestions on features you would like available in this library.
 Thank you!

 ## About the SI4844 Architecture